How Should I Care for AN Orphaned Cottontail Rabbit?

 Look for established family farmers.
 I generally chew the fat with the farmer to casually inquire if they hunt bunnies or lease out hunting rights before I bring the subject up.
 Bring them some thank-you baked goods from time to time.

+No. Buy a domestic rabbit.
+It has been my experience that with time, these rabbits become spooky and many, when startled, will break their spines.
 You gave this one a helping hand when it needed it.
-Now send it on its way and let it become what God intended.
+Now send it on its way and let it become what God intended it to be.
 And remember that it is not the destiny of more than a few infant bunnies to survive to maturity.
-If that was not the case, the world would be head over heels in rabbits.
+If that was not the case, the world would be overrun with rabbits.